TL;DR

 The open-source gap is significant.
 Codex CLI’s full codebase lives on GitHub under Apache 2.0.
 Claude Code isn’t open source either, but Anthropic publishes transparent token pricing, so you can predict costs.
 Antigravity CLI is closed-source with opaque “compute effort” billing.
 You can’t inspect what the tool sends to Google’s servers, and you can’t predict what a task will cost before you run it.

-On SWE-bench, the 72% vs 80-81% split comes down to the models: Gemini 3.1 Pro trails Opus 4.7 and GPT-5.4 on complex code generation.
-I broke down those model-level differences in GPT-5.4 vs Claude Opus 4.7 vs Gemini 3.1 Pro for coding.
-If Google ships Gemini 3.5 Pro support (currently only Flash is available for free-tier users), that gap could narrow.
+On SWE-bench, the 72% vs 80-81% split came down to the models: Gemini 3.1 Pro trailed Opus 4.7 and GPT-5.4 on complex code generation.
+I broke down those model-level differences in GPT-5.4 vs Claude Opus 4.7 vs Gemini 3.1 Pro for coding, and ran a current-generation rematch in Qwen 3.7 Max vs GPT-5.5 vs Claude Opus 4.8 for coding once the newer models landed.
+If Google brings a current-generation Pro model to the CLI (the paid tier still defaults to the older Gemini 3.1 Pro, and free users only get 3.6 Flash), that gap could narrow.

 Token efficiency is impossible to compare directly because Antigravity CLI doesn’t expose token counts.
 I compared Claude Code and Codex CLI’s real-world token usage before.
 Codex uses roughly 4x fewer tokens for the same task.
+A lot of that gap traces back to how an agent searches the repo before it acts, which is where coding agents can waste half their tokens.
 Antigravity CLI’s “compute effort” metric makes the same comparison impossible.

 Pricing